DMDarkness/Data-mining/README.md

 Every row is a transaction, which contains some items, where any item is represented by an integer.

-The test dataset in these implementations is 'kosarak.dat', which is a common used dataset to test frequent pattern mining algorithms, and can be obtained from http://fimi.ua.ac.be/data/.
+The test dataset in these implementations is `kosarak.dat`, which is a common used dataset to test frequent pattern mining algorithms, and can be obtained from http://fimi.ua.ac.be/data/.
 # Basic algorithms
 Some algorithms which are commonly used
 ## FP-growth